abefimrs/dipti-final-exam-batch-2/README.md

 ****Just write answer in 1 or 2 line.**

 ## Section B: Practical Tasks (30 Marks)
+**Be prepared to explain your practical tasks and answer questions in the viva session.**

 Perform the following tasks:

 1. **Clone an existing repository from GitHub.**